 Award-winning jazz pianist Tamir Hendelman presents a solo piano program that is guaranteed to delight.
 In his playing and arrangements, he explores jazz standards, Brazilian music, and blues, all through the lens of his Israeli roots.
 Tickets to this show are $20.

 This event will also be livestreamed on BOP STOP's Facebook page at showtime.
 Accessing the stream is free but donations are encouraged and directly support the band.
-To donate, select "Donation: Livestream Attendee" as your Ticket Option above and follow the steps below:
+To donate, select "Donation: Livestream Attendee" (which is a $10 blanket ticket price) as your Ticket Option above and follow the steps below: